iRNA-COSI/APAeval/README.md

 data under the [CC0 license][license-cc0].
 An exception are all _summary workflows_, which are published under the [GPLv3 license][license-gplv3], as
 the provided template is derived from an [OpenEBench][oeb] [example workflow][oeb-example-workflow] that is itself licensed under GPLv3.
+A copy of the MIT license is also [shipped with this repository][license].

 We also believe that attribution, provenance and transparency are crucial for an open and fair work environment in the sciences, especially in a community